openframeworks/OFXcodeMenu/README.md

 Building the included Xcode project will install the plugin.
 To do it manually, put OFPlugin.xcplugin in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/OFPlugin.xcplugin

 You can get a pre-compiled version of this addon at [adamcarlucci.com/ofplugin.zip](http://adamcarlucci.com/ofplugin.zip), though it'll be much easier to stay up to date by cloning this repo.
-You may run into issues using the pre-compiled plugin on OSX 10.8 and lower.
-Compiling with the SDK set to 10.8 seems to fix it.

 ![screenshot](screenshot.jpg "it does this")